cntnboys/CMPUT404-assignment-webserver/README.md

 Used this site initially to find out how to get solution to find current working directory and also how to check os.realpath.(file) also in same website http://stackoverflow.com/questions/50499/in-python-how-do-i-get-the-path-and-name-of-the-file-that-is-currently-executin

+Used this site to understand the use of os.cwd() https://docs.python.org/2/library/os.html#os-file-dir